enthdegree/f100/readme.md

 ### Documentation

 The Nikon F100 repair manual and parts list are necessary but not sufficient.
-They are terse, vague and narrow im scope.
+They are terse, vague and narrow in scope.
 Copies circulating online are low-quality scans.
 Afotandovy has some useful disassembly photographs and comments: https://afotandovoy.blogspot.com/2013/02/reparacion-nikon-f100.html

 If I could go back in time I would urge several points to past-me: